Imaging magnetically driven astrospheres: a forward modelling approach: Results

 \section{Results}

 With the astrosphere model and radiative transfer calculation described above, we model the astrospheric \lyalpha{} emission observed from 1 pc away.
 The boresight of the modeled image is centered on the star, and $\Theta_X$ and $\Theta_Z$ denote angular offsets from the boresight of the modelled grid, with each 1 arcsec corresponding to 1 AU in the plane of the sky, given the distance $D=1$~pc to the fiducial target.
 For each line-of-sight at ($\Theta_X$, $\Theta_Z$), we compute the \lyalpha{} emission spectrum.
 Note that the resolution of the modelled grid does not correspond to the size of the pixels ($\Delta P=0.25^2~\mathrm{arcsec}^2$).
 Doppler shifts arising from the \NH{} velocity projected along both the star–particle direction and the observer’s line-of-sight are taken into account.
 The resulting emission from the astrosphere is shown in Figure~\ref{fig: emission_without_ISM_absorption}, where the ISM absorption is not yet included.
+The first row presents the combined emission from all four \NH{ populations, and the other rows show their separate contributions.}

-We present two types of maps: a peak-intensity map (Figure \ref{fig: emission_without_ISM_absorption}(a)), which shows the maximum emission in the spectrum, and a total-intensity map (Figure \ref{fig: emission_without_ISM_absorption}(b)), which shows the emission integrated over the \lyalpha{} line profile.
-The brightest structure in the peak-intensity map is the hydrogen wall, where the \NH{} density is enhanced.
+We present two types of maps: a peak-intensity map (Left column in Figure~\ref{fig: emission_without_ISM_absorption}), which shows the maximum emission in the spectrum, and a total-intensity map (Right column in Figure~\ref{fig: emission_without_ISM_absorption}, which shows the emission integrated over the \lyalpha{} line profile.
+The brightest structure in the combined peak-intensity map (Figure~\ref{fig: emission_without_ISM_absorption}(a)) is the hydrogen wall, where the \NH{} density is enhanced.
 Strong emission is also present close to the star, where the incident \lyalpha{} flux from the star is strong.
-In the total-intensity map, the contribution from near-star regions becomes more prominent.
+In the combined total-intensity map (Figure~\ref{fig: emission_without_ISM_absorption}(b)), the contribution from near-star regions becomes more prominent.

+The combined astrospheric emission is dominated by the \NH{ population generated downstream of the bow shock (Type 1).
+The original ISM \NH{} (Type 4) also produces strong \lyalpha{} emission, but only in the region outside the astropause.
+The \NH{} generated downstream of the termination shock (Type 2) contributes primarily to the emission within the astrosphere, whereas the \NH{} in the supersonic stellar wind (Type 3) contributes negligibly.}